BrandonTang89/Suboptimal-Grouping/README.md

   </ul>
 This algorithm is suitable for <b>N < 10000.</b> due to space and time constraints.<br> <i>Note: N >= 10000 will cause a buffer overflow crash.</i><br>

+<h4>Limitations</h3>
+1. The program is not garunteed to give the optimal answer<br>
+2. By the nature of the algorithm used, the groups are divided such that there are AT MOST x people per group.
+Sometimes there might be more than n/x groups, even when n/x is a whole number :(<br>

 <h3>Installation and Usage</h3>
 <i>Python 3.7+ is required if intending to run on linux</i><br>
 Files required: